GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 The BSP implementation is in the `src/bsp` directory.
 When porting the Device SDK to your platform SDK, ignore the MQTT codec and the non-blocking/asynchronous engine that appear elsewhere in the source.

 BSP function declarations are in the `include/bsp` directory.
-For generated function documentation, see `doc/doxygen/bsp/html/index.html`.
+For generated function documentation, see the Device SDK [BSP reference](https://googlecloudplatform.github.io/iot-device-sdk-embedded-c/bsp/html/index.html).

 BSP functions are organized into logical subsystems as follows.